coreos/rhcosbot/README.md

 # RHCOS bot

 This is a Slack bot to help with managing RHCOS backports and bootimage bumps.
-It is stateless (except for some replay protection on Slack messages) and command-driven, pulling all of its data from Bugzilla.
+It is stateless (except for some replay protection on Slack messages) and command-driven, pulling all of its data from Jira.

 ## Installing